 Make sure that you’re not using all of your financial cushion each month for your payments because you’ll want to be able to pay for any emergencies that may come up in the future.

-Bottom line: if you think you can afford it, and your life would have more value with the loan purchase than without it, then it can’t hurt to look into your personal loan options.
+Bottom line: if you think you can afford it, and your life would have more value with the loan purchase than without it, it can’t hurt to look into your personal loan options.

 What’s the best way to consolidate debt?

-In that case, a loan through a lender like Avant could be helpful because you can see your loan balance decrease over time and even track your credit score through your online dashboard.
+If you think you can do it, you might consider a low-interest rate balance transfer credit card, even if it’s just a temporary rate.
+A loan through a lender like Avant could also be helpful because you can see your loan balance decrease over time and even track your credit score through your online dashboard.